 Short-term Care Quality

-This nursing home's next best area was short-term care.
-We awarded it a grade of C in this area.
-This is basically a middle of the pack grade in this category.
-Our short-term care scores are presumably most critical for patients needing a nursing home for rehabilitation.
-Rehabilitation generally requires more highly-skilled nursing.
-This includes not just nursing services, but also physical and occupational therapy, as well as other types of therapy.
-Unfortunately, this nursing home was below average in terms of its level of physical therapy and registered nurse hours provided to its patients based on the metrics we assessed.
-The question is whether this also impacted quality of care.
-Finally, we assessed the percentage of residents who were able to return to the community from this facility.
-We found that 5.4 percent of this facility's residents returned home.
-At most facilities, closer to half of their residents are able to return home so this figure is below average.
+The third area we assessed is short-term care.
+This nursing home's received a rock-bottom short-term care score where it received a lowly F. Our short-term care grades are considered to be more meaningful for patients in need of rehabilitation from their nursing home.
+Rehabilitation generally requires higher levels of skilled nursing.
+This means not just nursing services, but also physical and speech therapy, as well as other types of therapy.
+Given its grade in this category, we weren't stunned to discover that this facility is well below average in terms of its number of physical therapy and registered nurse hours provided to its residents based on the metrics we looked at.
+Frankly, this was what we expected here.
+Finally, we considered the number of patients who were able to return to the community from this nursing home.
+We found that just 4.4 percent of this nursing home's residents returned home.

 Rating Over Time